-I am happy to share that these learnings have had lots of influence on our HR policy to combat these challenging times.
-In this article, I will be sharing the approach we have taken w.r.t HR while adapting to new realities.
+I am happy to share that these learnings have greatly influenced our HR policy to combat these challenging times.
+In this article, I will share our approach with HR while adapting to new realities.

 When WHO confirmed CORONA as a pandemic

-Discussion around COVID-19 intensified around February the first week.
+Discussion around COVID-19 intensified around February, the first week.
 Eventually, WHO confirmed COVID-19 as a pandemic.
-Even then there were pretty few cases in India, and specifically in Pune, where Ellicium headquarter is located.
+Even then, there were few cases in India, specifically in Pune, where Ellicium headquarters is located.

-Going by the basic tenet of Ellicium’s HR policy, it was essential to have clear communication with all the Ellicians in such circumstances.
-We did exactly the same.
-Though this was pretty early, we made sure to assure everyone in Ellicium that we are closely observing the situation.
+Going by the basic tenet of Ellicium’s HR policy, it was essential to communicate clearly with all the Ellicians in such circumstances.
+We did the same.
+Though this was pretty early, we assured everyone in Ellicium that we closely observed the situation.

-As the situation was unfolding, we took a proactive approach and announced work from home starting the third week of March.
+As the situation unfolded, we took a proactive approach and announced work from home starting the third week of March.
 We were the 7th company to work from home in Pune when the nationwide lockdown was yet to be announced.

 The family spirit is a principal cultural value for us at Ellicium.
-Ellicians, our family members, have always been a top priority for us.
-So it was a pretty straightforward decision to take.
+Ellicians, our family members, have always been our top priority.
+So, it was a pretty straightforward decision to take.

 When the whole Ellicium starts working from home

-This was the first time when the whole company was going to work from home.
-When you have no playbook to go by, navigating challenges like these solely depends on how you respond and how quickly you respond!
+This was the first time the whole company would work from home.
+When you have no playbook, navigating challenges like these solely depends on how you respond and how quickly you respond!
 We started by first recognizing what kind of challenges we would face.

-Here are some prime challenges we thought we will face:
+Here are some prime challenges we thought we would face

-Spread across two-stories, Ellicium office is one buzzing place.
-Be it lunchtime or snack time, Ellicium would always fill with the sound of laughter.
-Work from home would make it impossible to recreate such an environment.
-It also meant that employee engagement would be hard to achieve.
+Lack of face-to-face personal interaction: The Ellicium office is one buzzing place across two stories.
+Be it lunchtime or snack time, Ellicium would always fill with laughter.
+Working from home would make it impossible to recreate such an environment.
+It also meant that employee engagement would take a lot of work to achieve.

-When you are used to meeting your colleagues every day, the absence of such a routine conversation can take a toll on you.
-Given that most of Ellicians are young and living away from their families, this was an important issue to be addressed.
+Emotional Well Being: When you are used to meeting your colleagues daily, the absence of such a routine conversation can take a toll on you.
+Given that most Ellicians are young and living away from their families, this was an important issue to be addressed.

-As mentioned earlier, most of the Ellicians are living away from their families and hometowns.
-Considering this is a national lockdown, we understood that Ellicians living on their own would face limited access to daily essentials.
+Access to daily essentials: As mentioned earlier, most Ellicians live away from their families and hometowns.
+Considering this is a national lockdown, we understood that Ellicians living alone would face limited access to daily essentials.

 How did we deal with these challenges?

-After creating a list of probable challenges, we created an in-depth action plan.
-This action plan focused on all the important aspects as narrated below.
+We created an in-depth action plan after making a list of probable challenges.
+This action plan focused on all the important aspects, as narrated below.

 This was the most critical part.
-We created a list of guidelines to follow for Ellicians, also covered all the probable hiccups.
+We created a list of guidelines for Ellicians and covered all the probable hiccups.
 We created a dedicated communication channel to solve issues faster.
-All the members from HR, Admin, Operations, and Infrastructure became front line ensuring all the minor and major issues are resolved.
+All the members from HR, Admin, Operations, and Infrastructure became the front line ensuring all the minor and major issues are resolved.
 Because of these measures, we had a relatively smooth transaction.
 We continue to follow this.

 Wellbeing of Ellicians

 Great conversation is about listening, and that is what we did.
-We emphasized on an informal conversation with Ellicians just to understand how they are doing.
+We emphasized an informal discussion with Ellicians to understand how they are doing.

-These conversations not just helped us to understand what everyone is going through, but also enabled us to help them with things which would have gone unnoticed from us otherwise.
+These conversations not only helped us understand what everyone was going through but also enabled us to help them with things that would have gone unnoticed.

-One of the examples of this is when in the initial days of lockdown, one of Ellicians faced a problem in getting daily meals.
+One of the examples of this is when, in the initial days of lockdown, one of the Ellicians faced a problem getting daily meals.
 This Ellician was dependent on an external source for meals.
-Due to lockdown, this option was closed.
-As soon as we got to know about this, we quickly got into action.
+Due to the lockdown, this option was closed.
+As soon as we learned about this, we quickly got into action.
 We were able to arrange a provider who would deliver meals at home.
 We are glad to inform you that this is a continuation even now.

-As the number of Ellicians living independently is huge, we started connecting them with necessary sources from which they can get essentials delivered at their doorstep.
+As the number of Ellicians living independently is vast, we started connecting them with necessary sources to deliver essentials to their doorstep.

-We continue to provide assistance on everything that needs external help.
+We continue to assist with everything that needs external help.
 After all, it is about being a family!

 Ellicians continue to create fun memories